FVergaraP/ZeBrandsTechnicalTest/readme.md

 ## Running Project

-The project is structured by microservice architecture, we have to microservice:
+The project is structured by microservice architecture, we have this microservice:
 * products
 * users
 * notifications

 ### Start microservices

-Both microservices are running by the same way, the only difference are the port used to run.
+Microservices are running by the same way, the only difference are the port used to run.
 You need stay in the main folder of each ms to run the project.

 #### MS users
 ```bash